openownership/data-standard/docs/schema/guidance/dates-guidance.rst

 Where a month is known but not the day, the first day of the month can be used.
 Where a year is known but not the month, the first day of the year can be used.

 Where rounded dates are used this should be communicated to users of the data, to prevent misunderstanding.
-We RECOMMEND that publishers create accompanying guidance for data users.
+Publishers SHOULD create accompanying guidance for data users.

 For example:

-* If an interest started in March 2022 but the day is not known ``interest.startDate`` would be published as 2022-03-01
+* If an interest started in March 2022 but the day is not known the interest's ``startDate`` would be published as 2022-03-01
-* If an interest started in 2022 but the month and day are not known ``interest.startDate`` would be published as 2022-01-01
+* If an interest started in 2022 but the month is not known the interest's ``startDate`` would be published as 2022-01-01

 Examples
 --------